o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 You will need to provide AWS credentials for users.
 You can choose between short-term and long-term credentials.
 Long-term credentials are convenient during the development process.
 They're easier to configure, but you need to be careful they are kept secure.
 Short-term credentials are generally recommended when you distribute your builds to external users because they have a finite lifetime.
 For more information, refer to the AWS guide on [Best Practices for Managing AWS Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html).

-* To provision long-term credentials, create an AWS Identity and Access Management (IAM) user with programmatic credentials and follow the guide below to setup that user for O3DE.
+* To provision long-term credentials, create an AWS Identity and Access Management (IAM) user with programmatic credentials and follow the guide covering []() that user for O3DE.
 See [AWS Credentials - Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for more information.

 * To provide short-term credentials, use [Amazon Cognito](https://aws.amazon.com/cognito/) or [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) to generate [temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 The [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth) provides configuration points for using Amazon Cognito in O3DE.

-* To provide access via IAM roles, see the [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) documentation for more information and follow [Using an IAM role in the AWS CL](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for setup information.
+* To provide access via IAM roles, see the [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) documentation for more information and follow [Using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) for setup information.

-It is strongly recommend against using your AWS account root user for day-to-day tasks.
-Instead, create user or roles in IAM with the required permissions for your use cases.
+It is strongly recommend to not use your AWS account root user for day-to-day tasks.
+Instead, create users or roles in IAM with the required permissions for your use cases.
 Best practice is to change users' access keys regularly and follow the practice of least-privileges.
 For more information on managing access keys, see [Managing Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the AWS IAM User Guide.

-## Setting up Credentials as an Individual
+## Setting up AWS Credentials as a developer

 This section assumes you have an [AWS IAM Administrator user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) set up in your AWS account.

-For local development with AWS setup this guide covers how to use an IAM user with long term programmatic credentials.
-If you don't have access keys configured, use the AWS Console to generate and download new access keys for an existing or new IAM user using the steps shown in the AWS Reference Guide for [Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+The steps in this guide cover how to use an IAM user with long term programmatic credentials to use in O3DE.
+If you don't have IAM access keys configured, use the AWS Console to generate and download new access keys for an existing or new IAM user using the steps shown in the AWS Reference Guide for [Programmatic Access](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 If you want to use short-term credentials for working with AWS, please see setup information in the [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth).